 The responsibility of being chair will be shared by the members of the department, generally by the tenured members, although an untenured member may serve as chair.
 Members of the department should also share where appropriate the regular administrative work of the department so that it does not fall upon the chair alone.
 The term of appointment may vary, but usually a chair serves no more than three consecutive years.
 The president reserves authority, under special circumstances, to appoint or to remove a chair of a department.

-Each department operates under a budget approved by the Dean of the Faculty and the Treasurer and voted by the Board of Trustees.
-This budget is under the control of the Chair or other designated member of the department.
-No commitments should be made for any departmental expenses without prior approval of that person and any bills or vouchers submitted to the Comptroller must have that person's written approval.
+Each department operates under a budget approved by the dean of the faculty and the chief financial and administrative officer and voted by the Board of Trustees.
+This budget is under the control of the chair or other designated member of the department.
+No commitments should be made for any departmental expenses without prior approval of that person and any bills or vouchers submitted to the controller must have that person's written approval.

 The dean of the faculty will annually inform each department chair of the current policies and procedures pertaining to the chair's responsibilities in such matters as hiring, reappointment, tenure and promotion of faculty; budget projections; and the submission of course proposals for approval.

 The duties of department chairs specifically include, but are not limited to:

-Transmitting program changes and new course proposals to the CEP, sending course and class information to the Registrar;
+Transmitting program changes and new course proposals to the Committee on Educational Policy, sending course and class information to the registrar;

 Coordinating and/or conducting searches, in consultation with the dean of the faculty and with the chief diversity officer;

 Making annual arrangements with the dean of the faculty for the department’s budgets and projected faculty leaves and sabbaticals;